Bastra: Collecting cards

 On the last hand, there are often uncollected cards left on the board.
 These cards are awarded to the last player or team to collect a card.

 Jack

 The jack is the most powerful card because it can collect all the cards on the board.
 However, if a jack is played onto an empty board, it is lost and remains in play until one of the players can collect it, usually with another jack.

+In some versions of the game, (notably in the online card game platform Jawaker) the seven of diamonds does the same thing.